tias/program_chair_scripts/README.md

    * 02_analyze_conflicts: analyzes the declared conflicts and checks for outliers
    * 03a_analyze_bidding: analyzes the number of bids per reviewer and shows statistics
    * 03b_clean_bids: ...
 TODO clean and release
-   * 04_assignment_helper: ...
-TODO clean and release
+   * 04_assignment_helper: ... visualizes quality properties of an assignment
    * 05_analyze_reviews: ...
 TODO clean and release

 How to contribute